trodrigues/hubot-daily-update/README.md

 ## Usage

-`hubot daily update help` - List of commands
+`hubot help daily` - List of commands

 `hubot my update is` - Tell hubot about an update.
 You can tell hubot about how many updates you want in a day.